-Firstly, this article isn’t an attempt to determine which one of these beastly VSTs are ‘the best.’
-What is actually the best is far too subjective for any one person to ascertain.
-What you are about to read is merely a comparison of 2 industry leading virtual instruments in order to help you understand the differences and similarities between them.
-If you’re on the fence about purchasing either one, or if you own both and struggle with which one to use for a particular task, you could benefit from the information in this article.
+What you are about to read is merely a comparison of two industry leading virtual instruments in order to help you understand the differences and similarities between them.
+If you’re on the fence about purchasing either one, or if you own both and struggle with which one to use for a particular task, you will benefit from the information in this article.

-Because of the array of waveforms and synthesis techniques that can be applied in both synths, they both could very well be referred to as modern hybrid synthesizers.
+Because of the array of waveforms and synthesis techniques that can be applied in both synths, they both could very well be referred to as modern hybrid synthesisers.

 Serum has a variety of filter types.
 All the filters from Xfer’s LFOTool are included in addition to some new ones like Flangers, Phasers and the dirty sounding French LPF.
 There are also Dual Filter types allowing you to morph between filter types.